A national network of faith-based providers supporting individuals with intellectual and developmental disabilities.

 - St. Joseph Home (Associate Member)

-LSA-DN continues to advocate at the federal and state levels for person-centered Medicaid and overall improved long-term services and supports for individuals with intellectual and developmental disabilities.
+LSA-DN advocates for person-centered Medicaid and overall improved long-term services and supports for individuals with intellectual and developmental disabilities.
 Click on our Policy and Advocacy section to read our policy priorities and other updates.

 Questions?
-Contact Dania Douglas, Lutheran Services in America’s Director of Public Policy and Advocacy, LSA-DN.
+Contact Doug Walter, Lutheran Services in America’s Director of Public Policy and Advocacy - Disability Network.

-See the LSA-DN member resources page for presentations and materials from past meetings.
+See the LSA-DN member resources page (below) for presentations and materials from past meetings.

 Become a Member

-Lisa Morgan, Chief Operating Officer, Lutheran Family Services of Virginia, LSA-DN Treasurer
+Lisa Morgan, Chief Operating Officer, Lutheran Family Services of Virginia, LSA-DN Convener

 |Follow LSA-DN on Twitter|